 The link between eggs and salmonella is a modern health concern.
-Some of Grandma's old fashioned dessert recipes call for uncooked, raw eggs or egg whites and care must be taken.
+Some of Grandma's old fashioned no-bake dessert recipes call for uncooked, raw eggs or egg whites and care must be taken.
 Below you will find Important Instructions for adapting the vintage recipes to modern, safe cooking practices.

 If a few simple precautions are taken concerning eggs and salmonella,